MyGitisDone/eng298-fa25-mod7-sbom-lab2/README.md

    sudo apt list --upgradable
    ```

-3. Identify at least three (3) packages to update.
-Record their current and target versions.
+3. If packages are listed, choose at least three (3) and record their current and target versions.
+If no packages are listed (only `“Listing… Done”`), record that your system is already fully up-to-date and note this in your reflection.

 4. Apply system updates: